dspace-group/dscom/README.md

 #### Using the CLI based task

-The CLI task is automatically selected, if a .NET Standard 2.0 assembly is build.
-It is also chosen, if the target platform is set to x86.
+The CLI task is automatically selected, if a .NET Standard 2.0 assembly is being build.
+It is also chosen if the target platform is set to x86.

 #### Enforcing the usage of the CLI